-In this section, we present a case study that considers a reactor-separator network, interconnected via a recycle stream with a large flowrate (compared to the network throughput), and the inert impurities present in the feed are eliminated by purging.
-The generic process was studied in2, and for the present paper the pressure-flow relations for the flows F, P, and R and economic data were added.
+In this section, we present a case study that considers a reactor-separator network, interconnected via a recycle stream with a large flow rate (compared to the network throughput), and the inert impurities present in the feed are eliminated by purging.
+The generic process was studied in,2 and for this article the pressure-flow relations for the flows F, P, and R and economic data were added.